What is Idiopathic Granulomatous Mastitis?

 Diagnosing Idiopathic Granulomatous Mastitis

 To diagnose IGM, ultrasound-guided core needle biopsy is the best option.
-However, in some cases, women with classic symptoms obvious symptoms may not require a biopsy for diagnosis.
-If the fluid is sampled, a culture is usually sent as in some cases a bacteria is present and this can be treated to help alleviate symptoms.
+However, in some cases, women with classic symptoms may not require a biopsy for diagnosis.
+If the fluid is sampled, a culture is usually sent, as in some cases, a bacterium is present.
+Treating bacterial involvement may help reduce symptoms and recurrence rates.

 Granulomatous lobular mastitis is a rare benign breast disease that often presents as a lesion clinically simulating carcinoma or inflammatory breast cancer, leading to diagnostic challenges.
-It typically affects the left breast or right, causing breast swelling, pain, and signs of a breast infection.
-A thorough differential diagnosis is necessary to distinguish it from other conditions and ensure appropriate treatment.
+It usually presents with breast swelling, pain, and sometimes abscess formation, which can complicate treatment.
+A careful differential diagnosis is essential to ensure accurate management.

 Overall, idiopathic granulomatous mastitis is a tricky condition to treat, as the cause is unknown.
-Treatment aims to minimize symptoms as there is no cure.
+Treatment aims to reduce inflammation, minimize symptoms, and lower the risk of recurrence rates over the long term, as there is no cure.
 Common treatment options may include:

 Oral Medications

-Mediations taken by mouth such as prednisone, Methotrexate, Celebrex, and doxycycline can also reduce symptoms by targeting and reducing significant inflammation and possible infection.
+Medications taken by mouth, such as prednisone, Methotrexate, Celebrex, and doxycycline, can also reduce symptoms by targeting and reducing significant inflammation and possible infection.
 Other antibiotics like Keflex do not usually improve the symptoms.

 Local Therapies